 Checking the index in this case was not too painful; I had to give up some money I would rather have used on something else.
 However, there have been other times I have had to step out in faith when I felt tired and didn’t feel like doing what God asked.
 Or, I felt God’s nudge to let go of anger and make an apology in a relationship when I just wanted to stay mad or blame the other person.
 Many times, I have not wanted to obey, but when I live as God prescribes and take His Word seriously, I benefit from the blessings He promises.

 To be clear, God isn’t a genie waiting to hand out gifts when we earn His good favor.
 We don’t merely do the things we should do to somehow earn something from God.
 In addition, index-checking is not a ritual we do to earn salvation.
 Our right standing with God comes when we put our faith and trust in Him (Romans 3:20-25).

 However, God does want us walk in faith and continually grow in righteousness after we are saved with the decisions we make.
 By reading His Word and spending time with Him in prayer, we can know those areas where God wants us to take or action or reminds us of an action He has already instructed us to take (Psalm 139:23, 24).

 In my own experience, God has offered me more grace than I really deserve.
 A lot of times when I think I know the problem but I am not sure, I’ll ask Him for confirmation, and He answers me.
 If we are seeking God intently, He will help us in the way to go.
-He will help us to know the areas we need to work on that are preventing us from receiving the blessing we are looking for.
+He will help us to know the areas we need to work on that are preventing us from receiving the blessing promised us.